overlay-market/overlay-docs/docs/Concepts Explained/How is Overlay different.md

 ## Lack of traditional counterparties

 Overlay will offer tradable markets to its users without traditional counterparties taking the other side of a position.
-Overlay dynamically mints/burns its native token OV when a position is closed:
+Overlay dynamically mints/burns its native token OVL when a position is closed:

-(i) if a positive delta is realized, the protocol mints OV according to the delta difference against the users initial collateral (also denoted in OV)
+(i) if a positive delta is realized, the protocol mints OVL according to the delta difference against the users initial collateral (also denoted in OVL)

-(ii) if a negative delta is realized, a percent of collateral put up by the user (in the form of OV) is burnt
+(ii) if a negative delta is realized, a percent of collateral put up by the user (in the form of OVL) is burnt

-Risk of inflation is a potential risk for passive OV holders, and should be understood by users of the system.
-To know more about how risks and how Overlay addresses risk, please refer to [Summary of Risks](https://overlay-docs-git-doc-ov-update-overlayprotocol.vercel.app/Security/Risks).
+Risk of inflation is a potential risk for passive OVL holders, and should be understood by users of the system.
+To know more about how risks and how Overlay addresses risk, please refer to [Summary of Risks](https://overlay-docs-git-doc-ovl-update-overlayprotocol.vercel.app/Security/Risks).

 Traditional CLOB-based crypto exchanges rely on swap-based counterparties (including market makers) in order to provide liquidity into their markets.
 On-chain derivative protocols like Perp Protocol and GMX use liquidity providers to seed liquidity into liquidity pools that users then trade against.